 The room was silent as Glen and Russ awaited Lucy's answer.

-After a long pause, Lucy replied, "I guess I am THINKING, 'I should get sales because Glen told me that if I make 10-calls a day, I should get at least one customer that engages in a conversation, and I should get at least one customer each week.'"
+After a long pause, Lucy replied, "I guess I am THINKING, 'I should get sales because Glen told me if I make 10-calls a day, I should get at least one customer that engages in a conversation, and I should sell at least one landscaping contract a week.'"

 "I guess so.
 That's what you said... isn't it Glen?"

 Glen was watching this confusing conversation until his name was mentioned, "Yeah!
 That's what I said alright."

 Russ continued, "I want to make sure that we stick to our thought, feeling and action story.
 We've got the thought, and the feeling.
 And, I think we all know what the action is at this point.
 It sounds like you’re getting voicemail, and only getting one message returned each week.
 Is that right?"

 Lucy responded, "Yip.
 Only one returned call... and they’re calling me to tell me to stop calling."

 Russ said, "Got it.
 Now, Lucy, I want you to think of a different and more positive thought than the one that you have currently."